 CLRJ joins the CHAT study team to ensure that Latinas/xs have access to culturally and linguistically appropriate educational materials and findings of the CHAT study, to increase community awareness of existing telehealth abortion care services.
 CLRJ, in collaboration with Comunidades Indígena en Liderazgo (CIELO), supports the language access component of the study, translating and communicating the CHAT study findings in a way that is accessible, as well as culturally and linguistically appropriate.

 The UC Global Health Institute (UCGHI) is a UC-wide initiative that stimulates, nurtures, and promotes global health research, education, and collaboration to advance health in California and worldwide.

-UCGHI’s Center of Expertise on Women's Health, Gender and Empowerment (WHGE COE) envisions a world in which equitable gender norms lead to healthy and empowered women — including UC students.
+UCGHI’s Center of Gender and Health Justice (CGHJ) envisions a world in which equitable gender norms lead to healthy and empowered women and people — including UC students.
 The Center promotes research, education and community engagement both globally and locally to reduce gender and health inequities.

 The development of creative materials: posters, informational graphics and/or videos

 Building connections with potential patients at campus clinics/health centers or other primary care providers through direct communication and social media

 Increasing awareness through education, including planning and hosting informational events, sessions, or lectures by students for students